aaronstrong/Terraform-Associate/README.md

 ## g.
 Understand secret management in state files

 Terraform state can contain sensitive data.
 The state contains resource IDs and all resource attributes.
 When using local state, state is stored in plain-text JSON files. when using remote state, state is only ever held in memory when used by Terraform.
 It may be encypted at rest, but this depends on the remote state backend.

+Terraform Cloud always encrypts state at rest and protects it with TLS in transit.
+Terraform Cloud also knows the identity of the user requesting state and maintains a history of state changes.
+Terraform Enterprise also supports detailed audit logging.

 ### <b>Recommendations</b>
 Storing state remotely can provide better security.
 Terraform does not persist state to the local disk when remote state is in use, and some backends can be configured to encrypt the state data at rest.